As of writing this, it’s been two days after the 25th of December, and by now, everyone has unwrapped their gifts and enjoying them.

 A thrill of hope, the weary world rejoices,

-When the “O Holy Night” song reached the phrase “a thrill of hope”, I figured out immediately what my Dad was telling me in the dream.
+When the “O Holy Night” song reached the phrase “a thrill of hope,” I immediately understood what my Dad had told me in the dream.

 Then I cried.
 I sobbed for a long moment as if all those tears that I had kept in the last 11 months were suddenly released, simultaneously comforted by the great assurance of the thrill of hope – Jesus Christ.

-All the messages that I longed to hear from Dad were summed up in one phrase – “a thrill of hope.”
+All the messages I longed to hear from Dad were summed up in one phrase: “A thrill of hope.”
+Since then, the “O Holy Night” has a deeper personal meaning each time I hear or sing it.

 Merry Christmas and a Happy New Year!